zgreen/webpack-boilerplate/README.md

 This is a simple starter kit for bundling code for the browser with webpack.
 It includes a few loaders and a basic config for babel and eslint.

+## Install dependencies

+- `yarn`

 ## Use

-- `npm start` Start the app at `http://localhost:8080`, with Hot Module Replacement enabled.
+- `yarn start` Start the app at `http://localhost:8080`, with Hot Module Replacement enabled.
-- `npm run build` Bundle your code for production.
+- `yarn build` Bundle your code for production.

 ## Other branches